pbamotra/website/content/about.md

 ## Hello, Bennett here.

-I’m a Software Developer living in Brisbane, working on making cool things in the browser at [Clipchamp.](https://clipchamp.com)
+I’m a software developer living in Mackay, working on making cool things in the browser at [Clipchamp.](https://clipchamp.com)

 When I'm not at work, you'll find me ricing Archlinux, evangelizing Vim and spending hours and hours fighting the borrow-checker in Rust.